islamhanii/Three-Floors-Elevator/README.md

-# Left design code
+# Elevator design code

-This is a code used for 3 flats left
+This is a code used for Elevator for three floors using C programing language and arduino